a11cf0/NVSR/README.md

 * Reads output of NeoVim's commands (with some limitations);
 * On Microsoft Windows uses either SAPI5 or your preffered screen reader;
 * On Linux uses speech-dispatcher;
-* On MacOS uses VoiceOver (we have plans to adopt it for usage without VoiceOver).
+* On MacOS uses VoiceOver (we have plans to adapt it for usage without VoiceOver).

 ## Requirements